Op-ed: Motive defeats Samsara in IP infringement case

 With the EU supply chain law targeting concert tours for better eco-friendly practices, Metallica is making headway with a tour focused on reducing its carbon footprint and more in its logistics.

-NOAA released its May hurricane forecast, where it spells a warning to shippers to prepare for significant disruptions.
-It is the most aggressive forecast on record.
+NOAA released its May hurricane forecast, in which it spells out a warning to shippers to prepare for significant disruptions.

 Eliminating fragmentation in the supply chain is necessary for a resilient future, but it takes powerful collaboration between platforms.